Kilo-Loco/amplify-ios-getting-started/06_add_storage.md

 }
 ```

 When an image name is present in the instance of `Note`, the code calls `retrieveImage`.
 This is an asynchronous function.
 It takes a function to call when the image is downloaded.
 The function creates an `Image` UI object and assign it to the instance of `Note`.
-Notice that this assignment triggers a User Interface update, hence it happens on the main thread of the application `DispatchQueue.main.async`.
+Notice that this assignment triggers a User Interface update, hence it happens on the main thread of the application `MainActor.run`.

 ## Add UI Code to Capture an Image